ibmverse/verse-developer/_tutorials/ext-action-contribution.markdown

 An action contribution is a type of extension that is rendered as an action button in the Verse user interface.
 Verse currently supports three extension points where you can add action contributions:

-* Business card view: You can add an action contribution to the "More actions" section of a business card (see "Sample 1" in the following image).
+* Business card view: You can add an action contribution to the "More actions" section of a business card (see "Person Action" in the following image).

     ![Business card view]({{site.baseurl}}/tutorials/img/bizcard_action.png "business card view")